animate-css/animate.css/docsSource/sections/01-usage.md

 That's it!
 You've got a CSS animated element.
 Super!

 > Animations can improve the UX of an interface, but keep in mind that they can also get in the way of your users!
-Please read the [best practices](#best-practices) and [caveats](#caveats) sections to bring your web-things to life in the best way possible.
+Please read the [best practices](#best-practices) and [gotchas](#gotchas) sections to bring your web-things to life in the best way possible.

 #### Using `@keyframes`